+(Town Board) (Town)

-(Governing body) (Entity) We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of (list of opinion units) as of and for the year ended, and the related notes to the financial statements, which collectively comprise the 's basic financial statements, and have issued our report thereon dated The Minnesota Legal Compliance Audit Guide for Towns , promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains seven categories of compliance to be tested: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing.
-Our audit considered all of the listed categories, 1 except that we did not test for compliance with the provisions for (identify area not tested) because (state reasons for excluding any areas from audit).
-In connection with our audit, nothing came to our attention that caused us to believe that failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Towns .
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of (list related opinion units) of (town name) as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements, and have issued our report thereon dated

+In connection with our audit, nothing came to our attention that caused us to believe that (town name) failed to comply with the provisions of the contracting - bid laws, depositories of public funds and public investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing (delete sections not required to test) sections of the Minnesota Legal Compliance Audit Guide for Towns, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Town's noncompliance with the above referenced provisions, insofar as they relate to accounting matters..

+• If legal compliance findings are reported, use the following wording:

+In connection with our audit, we noted that (town name) failed to comply with provisions of the (list section titles of guide in which noncompliance was identified) of the Minnesota Legal Compliance Audit Guide for Towns, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, insofar as they relate to accounting matters as described in the (schedule name where findings are listed) as items (list related finding reference numbers).
+Also, in connection with our audit, nothing came to our attention that caused us to believe that (town name) failed to comply with the provisions of the contracting - bid laws, depositories of public funds and public investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing (delete sections not required to test & delete any section titles that identified reported findings) sections of the Minnesota Legal Compliance Audit Guide for Towns, insofar as they relate to accounting matters.
+However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Town's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.

+(Town name)'s response to the findings identified in our audit is described in the (schedule name where findings are listed) as items (list related finding reference numbers).
+(Town name)'s response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.

-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the's noncompliance with the above referenced provisions.
-This report is intended solely for the information and use of those charged with governance and management of and the State Auditor and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of those charged with governance and management of (town name) and the State Auditor and is not intended to be, and should not be, used by anyone other than these specified parties.

 (Signature) (Date)

-Independent auditor's report for towns, conducted under Government Auditing Standards.
-(Note: Eliminate this paragraph from the report.)
+Independent auditor's report for towns conducted under Government Auditing Standards.
+(Note: Eliminate this paragraph in red before issuing the report.
+Professional guidance can be found at AU-C 806.)